longshotlabs/simpl-schema/README.md

 You can use `schema.getAllowedValuesForKey(key)` to get the allowed values array for a key.

+**Note**: If you wish to restrict the items allowed items in an Array, the `allowedValues` property must be on the array item definition, so `myArray.$'

 ### regEx

 *Can also be a function that returns a regular expression or an array of them*